Creamy Hummus from Scratch

 - 1 jar (11 ounces) Soom brand tahini

 - 3-4 cloves garlic, crushed and chopped

 - Pepitas, to serve

 - Soak the chickpeas overnight (or at least 6 hours) in cold water until they double in size.

 - Drain the chickpeas and place them in a saucepan with the baking soda.
 Cook over high heat for about 3 minutes, stirring constantly.
 Add water and bring to a boil.

 - Reduce heat to a simmer and cook for 20-40 minutes, skimming off any foam or skins from the top, or until chickpeas are very tender, but not mushy.

-- Scrape into a bowl, cover and let rest 30 minutes.
+- Scrape into a bowl, cover, and let rest for 30 minutes.
 To serve, drizzle with olive oil if desired.
 I sprinkled with pepitas for some color and crunch.